-Since I’ve returned to the classroom I can no longer do classroom visits, but I’d love to visit your library or book shop!
+I’d love to visit your school, library, or book shop!
 As an Early Childhood Teacher, one of my favorite things about being a children’s author is working with young readers and writers.

 Please use the ‘Contact Ellwyn’ tab above for rates, availability, needs for the visit and other pertinent information.